ATVs / UTVs Within City Limits

 On Tuesday, December 6, 2022, the City of Columbus Common Council has approved Ordinance No. 777-22.
 This Ordinance creates Article 12 of Chapter 98 of the City of Columbus Code of Ordinances concerning all-terrain vehicles and utility-terrain vehicles.

-Please note that even though the Ordinance has passed, ATVs and UTVs are still not allowed on any city streets until proper signage for all streets constituting the routes being acquired and properly posted as required by law.
+ATVs and UTVs are allowed on any city streets as the proper signage for all streets constituting the routes have been acquired and properly posted as required by law.